ocadotechnology/newrelic-alerts-configurator/newrelic-sync/README.md

     - Response time (minimum)
     - Response time (maximum)
     - Throughput
-- external service url -
+- external service url - URL of the external service to be monitored.
+This string must not include the protocol.
 - run book url (optional) - The runbook URL to display in notifications.
 - terms - Collection of terms used for alerts condition.